liapatiso95-ctrl/character-sheet/spells.md

 If you target an object held or worn by a hostile creature, that creature must succeed on a Dexterity saving throw to avoid the spell.

-***Cantrip Scaling***.
-When you reach 5th level, when you cast this spell you can choose to increase or decrease the radius of bright light and of Dim Light by up to 5 feet.
+***Cantrip Upgrade.*** When you reach 5th level, when you cast this spell you can choose to increase or decrease the radius of bright light and of Dim Light by up to 5 feet.
 This control increases to 10 feet when you reach 11th level, and 15 feet when you reach 17th level.

 #### Lightning Leash
 *Evocation Cantrip*